 When it comes to choosing classical music tracks for kids to listen to, people often don’t know where to start.
 I have experimented with many tracks over the years and so come armed with plenty of suggestions that have been tried and tested and are guaranteed to go down well.
-Here is my definitive list of music that gets kids moving, good for background for crafting or to encourage creativity.
+Here is my definitive list of music that gets kids moving, so good as background for crafting or to encourage creativity.

 If you’re after classical music tracks for kids in order to set a relaxed and calm environment, check out this playlist.